Pasig: Technical and vocational training

 MFI Foundation Inc. (formerly Meralco Foundation Institute) was located near the Ortigas Center along Ortigas Avenue.
 It is established in 1983 to serve and meet the industry's demand for middle-level technical manpower.
 As a partner of Philippine government's institution of the Technical Education and Skills Development Authority (Philippines) or TESDA, it provided two main programs in the Industrial Technician Program (ITP) which targets the youth and the Technical Training and MFI Training (formerly Testing Program) for skilled workers and professionals.

 International Schools

 Domuschola International School is located in Barangay Ugong and offers the International Baccalaureate PYP program for elementary students.
 Established in 2000 as a pre-school under the name Second Mom, it has expanded to primary and secondary education.
 The school is in partnership with the TAO Corporation and as of 2015, became a candidate school of the IB Diploma Program.

 Saint Gabriel International School along Sandoval Avenue is the sister school of the Chinese-based Manila Xiamen International School.
 It provides Mandarin Chinese classes and ESL education for local and foreign students.

 Another international school that is located in Barangay Ugong is Reedley International School.
 Established in 1999, this school caters kindergarten to senior high school.
-The school adapts three curricula—Singaporean, Filipino, and American.
+The school adapts three curriculars—Singaporean, Filipino, and American.